helomelo1/helomelo1/README.md

 # Hello there, I'm Shrihari 👋

-## 👨‍💻 About Me
+## About Me

 I am a Deep Learning practitioner working in Multimodal AI.
 I am passionate about the mathematics governing intelligent systems and am currently focused on expanding my work into Quantitative Finance and Large Language Models.
+I am currently an penultimate year student at IIT Jodhpur majoring in Electrical Engineering.

 ---

-## 💼 Skills

-- [Skill 1]
-- [Skill 2]
-- [Skill 3]

----

-## 👯 Looking to Collaborate On

-- [Types of projects you'd like to collaborate on]
+## Currently Learning and Working On...

+  1. How LLMs work?
+  2. Use of deep learning models in high frequency and swing trading.
+  3. Multimodal Survival Prediction using WSIs and Pathology Reports

 ---